-Don’t miss our very detailed blog series which explains what the patches which come supplied with the plugin are, how to install them, and how use them to your benefit.
+Don’t miss our very detailed blog series which explains what the patches which come supplied with the plugin (for FSR 2.1 onwards only) are, how to install them, and how to use them to your benefit.
 You can also learn about the changes you can make to get similar benefits without using the patches.

 World-position-offset on static objects